mas-bandwidth/gafferongames/content/post/spring_physics.md

 It seems we can achieve a large variety of different collision effects using only springs and easily make joints and constraints.
 Its not all good news however because springs come with their own set of weaknesses which I will now explain.

 The first weakness is that its difficult to tune the spring constants to get exactly the effect you want.
 For example, if you are attempting to model the real world physics of an object, you will need to experiment to find the spring k and b values that match the simulation.
 These values are usually dependent on other values of your simulation, such as the gravity constant, meaning that if you adjust gravity you'll need to retune your springs to get the same effect.
-This is a pain.

 The next problem is that tighter the spring k you use, the more difficult it becomes to solve the differential equation.
 Using an RK4 integrator sure help with this, but even with RK4 there is a fundamental limit to how large you can make your spring k before your simulation will explode.
 At this point you need to either decrease your timestep or reduce your spring k.